How can music therapy help?

 - improving strategies for anger and/or stress management

 - allowing feelings to emerge in a creative space

 A session is personalized around the needs and abilities of the client.
 An assessment is gathered regarding the client's emotional well-being, physical health, social functioning, communication abilities, and cognitive skills through musical responses; then sessions are designed to meet the needs with various musical interventions; treatment planning, evaluation and follow-up are ongoing.
-There will often be a take-away or homework assignment for practice and implementation outside of the session.
 It is important for the therapy to be synthesized and goals may be generalized to settings outside of the clinic space.
 Based upon a client's specific needs, music therapy may be short-term for a specific issue, or lengthier, to deal with more long-term topics.
 Regardless, it is typical for regular sessions to occur weekly.